 -Do you succumb to the status quo because you would feel self-conscious among your peers and are afraid that others might scoff at your retirement plans?

--Are you hiding your true feelings because you don’t want to be weird?
+-Are you hiding your true feelings because you don’t want to be considered weird?

-My husband and I have always been weird – at least that’s what they tell us.
-In actuality, we are self-reliant and independent individuals.
+My husband and I have always been independent.
+We are self-reliant and independent individuals.

 Long before retirement, we made decisions that were unpopular with our peers.